quercia-dev/birdclef2025/README.md

 - [GNU Emacs – Official Site](https://www.gnu.org/software/emacs/)
 - [Doom Emacs Configuration by Tebe Nigrelli – GitHub](https://github.com/tebe-nigrelli/doomemacs-config)

 # Appendix

-In our investigation, we used `anaconda` as our preferred package manager.
-After installing conda, you can recreate the environment through the _environment.yml_ file with the command `conda env create -f environment.yml`.
-By activating the environment, you can run python scripts within the environment.
-Alternatively, the `ipykernel` package, already included in the environment, allows to run jupyter notebooks in the correct environment.
+In our investigation, we used `anaconda` as the package manager.
+After installing conda, you can recreate our working environments through the _environment.yml_ files, using the command `conda env create -f environment.yml`.
+By activating the environment, you can run python scripts with the correct packages.
+Moreover, the `ipykernel` package, already among the installed packages, allows users to run notebooks in the same environment, through the Jupyter protocol.

 HPC (High Performance Computer) shortcuts: